dougray/featherduster/CONTRIBUTING.md

 * The license on the code must be compatible with the BSD license used by FeatherDuster/Cryptanalib.
 * No additional dependencies may be introduced.
 * Code must be OS-independent.
 * Code must pass unit tests.
-Execute `python -c 'from tests import *'` in the `featherduster` directory to execute all unit tests.
+Execute `python -c 'from tests import *' && sh tests/*.sh && echo 'Build passed.'` in the repo root directory to execute all unit tests.
+If you see `Build passed.` at the end, your code passes.